-By agreement, an employee may carry over up to 1/3rd of the annual leave entitlement from one calendar year to the next.
-Any unused leave in excess of this is forfeited at the end of the year.
+By agreement, an employee may carry over up to one third of the annual leave entitlement from one calendar year to the next.
+Any unused leave in excess of this amount is forfeited upon the completion of the year.

-In the case of illness or accident unrelated to work employees with less than 5 years of continuous service are entitled to 3 months of paid sick leave.
-Employees with over 5 years of service receive 6 months of paid sick leave.
-Leave is doubled for those with dependents.
+In the case of illness or accident unrelated to work employees with less than five years of continuous service are entitled to three months of paid sick leave.
+Employees with over five years of service receive six months of paid sick leave.
+Leave allowances are doubled for those with dependents.

-Once the paid sick leave period expires, the position must be kept open for 12 months.
-If the employee is still unfit for work, severance pay should be granted to the employee.
+Once a paid sick leave period expires, the position must be kept open for 12 months.
+If the employee is still unable to work, severance pay should be provided to the employee.

 Other Paid Leave

 Public Duty Leave: An employee who is called to give testimony before the court is entitled to paid leave.
 Those who are elected to sit on a representative body are entitled to unpaid leave.
 This period of leave is regarded as working time for seniority purposes.

 Examination for university or secondary school: two days at a time (with a cap of 10 total).